SchynsLab/medusa/_sources/api/python/defaults/index.rst

    Default font used in Medusa (DejaVuSans).

 .. py:data:: FLAME_MODELS
-   :value: ['deca-coarse', 'deca-dense', 'emoca-coarse', 'emoca-dense', 'spectre-coarse', 'spectre-dense']
+   :value: ['deca-coarse', 'deca-dense', 'emoca-coarse', 'emoca-dense']

    Names of available FLAME-based models, which can be used when initializing a ``DecaReconModel``.

 .. py:data:: RECON_MODELS
-   :value: ['spectre-coarse', 'emoca-dense', 'emoca-coarse', 'deca-dense', 'deca-coarse', 'mediapipe']
+   :value: ['emoca-dense', 'emoca-coarse', 'deca-dense', 'deca-coarse', 'mediapipe']

    Names of all available reconstruction models.